Cabramatta Creek: Course

 Cabramatta Creek flows through established residential suburbs, including Miller, Cartwright, Sadlier, Ashcroft, Liverpool, Mount Pritchard and Warwick Farm.

 Cabramatta Creek rises in the rural/residential suburb of Denham Court, east south-east of Leppington, within the Liverpool local government area.
 From here the creek flows in a northerly direction under Camden Valley Way towards Hoxton Park, and its junction with Hinchinbrook Creek.

 Below Hoxton Park Road, Cabramatta Creek starts to flow in an easterly direction the Fairfield local government area, towards its confluence with the Georges River, to the east of Warwick Farm.

 Features

 A more prominent creek "corridor", up to 200 m wide, becomes more evident throughout the lower catchment.
 This primarily consists of public open space, playing fields and golf courses.
 The Elouera Nature Reserve, which is an important pocket of native bushland, also forms part of this corridor.
+Located along the creek's corridor, Judah Park is a passive recreational area on Liverpool's north-western boundary, comprising an open grassed area bordered by mature trees and riparian vegetation and traversed by a shared pedestrian and cycling path.

 In the area surrounding Cabramatta Creek is a large flying fox population; located behind the Sunnybrook Motel and called the Cabrammatta Creek Flying Fox Reserve.
 The Inghams poultry farm also occupies a significant landholding in the area.
 Major transport routes that cross the catchment includes Hoxton Park Road, Elizabeth Drive, Orange Grove Road (the Cumberland Highway), the Hume Highway and the Main Southern railway line.